Cherreads

 "What a ridiculous amount of mana…"

-Those words have triggered something deep inside me, and the back of my head screamed at me, while a sudden empty cold feeling has filled my stomach making me sick.
+Those words have triggered me jolting upright, with the back of my head screamed at me and an cold feeling filled my stomach making me sick.

 In the next breath, the ground started to tremble.